sachint2202/mkdocs-resume/docs/projects.md

     Angular 9, ngPrime, .NET Core, SQL Server, Github Actions

-??? info "Developing a documentation site for all the applications"
+??? success "Developing a documentation site for all the applications"

     ### Methodology